LONG BEACH, CALIF. — Pioneer has begun shipping a dozen new in-dash aftermarket head units that offer expanded smartphone-connectivity options.

-Pioneer has also expanded AppRadio mode for Android and Apple smartphones to more DVD receivers, expanded Android Media Transfer Protocol (MTP) compatibility to DVD receivers, enabled multiple CD receivers for the first time to play and control multiple music-streaming apps, and expanded the selection of head units that use Bluetooth to control Siri Eyes Free on an Apple smartphone.
+With the launch, Pioneer has expanded AppRadio mode for Android and Apple smartphones to more DVD receivers, expanded Android Media Transfer Protocol (MTP) compatibility to DVD receivers, enabled multiple CD receivers for the first time to play and control multiple music-streaming apps, and expanded the selection of head units that use Bluetooth to control Siri Eyes Free on an Apple smartphone.

 In another change, Pioneer launched the first aftermarket head units that can be used to create custom Pandora stations on a connected smartphone, whether a Bluetooth-connected Android phone or USB cable-connected Apple phone.

-Pioneer also re-entered the mechless head-unit market and expanded its selection of head units with MirrorLink connection to select Android smartphones.
+Pioneer also expanded its selection of head units with MirrorLink connection to select Android smartphones.
 MirrorLink was previously available on only one head unit.

 The two mechless units are the $100 MVH-X360BT and $130 MVH-X560BT.